threefoldtecharchive/0-stor/cmd/zerostorcli/README.md

 ### Get the rights of a user

 ```
-./zerostorcli --conf demo.yaml namespace get-acl --namespace namespace_test --user johndoe
+./zerostorcli --conf demo.yaml namespace get-acl --namespace namespace_test --userid johndoe@email.com
 ```

-This command will the right that a user has for the specified namespace:
+This command will show the rights that a user with provided [ItsYou.online][iyo] user ID has for the specified namespace:

 ```
-User johndoe :
+User johndoe@email.com :
 Read: true
 Write: true
 Delete: true